tsdh/lein-html5-docs/README.md

 ## Usage

-In order to make `lein-html5-docs` docs work, there are a few entries you may need to add to your project's `project.clj`:
+In order to make `lein-html5-docs` docs work, there are a few entries you may want to add to your project's `project.clj`:

 ```
 :html5-docs-docs-dir            ;; Optional: where to put the HTML files.
 Defaults to "docs".